caspar/project2-f22-template/README.md

 Your anwser should be a single query.
 You need to run it and get the output containing the columns:

 no_of_triangles

+You should write your model on file q6.sql

 ## Question 7, 8
 See the [PageRank subfolder](https://github.com/w4111/project2-f22-template/tree/main/PageRank)